mmomtchev/magickwand.js/README.md

 This will also rebuild the included Magick++ library.
 Currently, you will need a working C++17 environment as the full xPack version that will rebuild itself with its own compiler is still not ready.
 The project is tested, and has pre-built binaries, with `gcc` on Linux x64, `clang` on macOS x64 and arm64, and `MSVC` on Windows x64.

 This will rebuild the bindings against the available system-installed (usually shared) libraries which will lead to an order of magnitude smaller addon size.
-If you also specify `--enable-display` you will get X11 support (`Image.display` method) on Linux and macOS if the X11 libraries are available.
+If the X11 libraries are available, this build will support X11 (`Image.display` method) on Linux and macOS.

 If you want to rebuild the bindings using the full set of statically linked libraries obtained from `conan`, you have to use: